The-Network-Crew/BackBork-KISS-Plugin-for-WHM/README.md

 1. ✅ Select the account(s) you want to back up
 2. 📍 Choose your destination (SFTP or local)
 3. 🚀 Click **Backup Selected**
-4. 👀 Watch the progress in the log output
+4. 👀 Watch the real-time progress log showing each step:
+   - Destination validation
+   - pkgacct execution
+   - Database backup (if configured)
+   - Upload to destination
+   - Cleanup of temp files

 ### 🔹 Restore a Backup

 1. Go to the **Restore** tab
-2. Pick the account and backup file
+2. Pick the destination, account, and backup file
 3. Choose what to restore (full account or specific parts)
-4. Click **Restore** and let it rip
+4. Click **Restore** and watch the real-time progress:
+   - Download from remote (if applicable)
+   - File verification
+   - Database check
+   - restorepkg execution
+   - Cleanup and notification

 ### 🔹 Schedule Backups